Kaleidosium/md/_posts/2022-05-26-the-iron-law-of-moderate-political-forums.md

 ## How do we break it?

 So, how do we break this “Iron Law”, I can only think of one solution that works.
 Strict moderating and Audit of forum users to gatekeep the extremists.
 This is what r/neoliberal does, while its regulars love to complain about its “fash” mods.
-They are doing us a favour by making sure the discussion stays moderate and that extremist users behave and/or stay out.
+They are doing a favour by making sure the discussion stays moderate and that extremist users behave and/or stay out.

 As of now, r/neoliberal's model is the only true solution to this iron law problem that I know of, despite the mods being trigger-happy at times.
 Perhaps one day we'll have a more libertarian model that isn't too beholden to the whims of the mods.